Benjamin A. Levenson – Chief Executive Officer

 Bianka Cruz – Executive Assistant

 Roxcelli is a newcomer to Texas, coming down only recently from her longtime home of Alaska.
 Moving is nothing new to Roxcelli as her father was in the Army, taking his family all over the world as she was growing up.
 She has worked in the Alaska state Attorney General’s Office, as well as the Department of Corrections for many years, but after the tragic loss of her eldest son she felt it best to make a fresh start in a new place.
 Working here at Origins has allowed her the opportunity to learn about the 12-step process, which in turn has given her a better understanding of her own grief and how to deal with its devastating effects.
 At Origins she is now able to be part of the recovery process of others, something she thoroughly enjoys as she helps family members who are currently fighting the battle with drug and alcohol addiction.
 Though new to Texas, part of her has always been here since she has been a Dallas Cowboys fan for as long as she can remember, as testified to by the many stickers decorating her car.

-In her spare time Roxcelli enjoys spending time with her husband and son, who plays football with the TYFA Port Isabel Mighty Tarpons, spending time on the beach, reading, drawing, music and good food.
+In her spare time Roxcelli enjoys spending time with her son, who plays football with the TYFA Port Isabel Mighty Tarpons, spending time on the beach, reading, drawing, music and good food.